 A theory enters a competitive market.
-I have already discussed the model I take to be the major competitor, the biomedical model.
+I have already discussed the model I take to be the major competitor to the biopsychosocial model, the biomedical model.
 There are other models, which I will discuss briefly.

 There are also criticisms of the biopsychosocial model of illness.
-A quick search will find several or many such articles .
-The criticisms raised will be considered.
+A quick search will find several or many such articles.
+The objections raised will be considered.

-There are innumerable model of illness.
-Some 25-30 years ago a friend reviewed nursing and other models and found a great many.
+There are innumerable models of illness.
+Some 25-30 years ago, a friend reviewed nursing and other models and found many.
 Reviews have been published.
 Books of some specific models have been published.
 This section will not be a systematic review.
 It will illustrate a few generic types of model.

 The social model.

-This is largely a model or theory of disability, rather that illness.
-Its main argument is that disability is caused by society through (a) labelling (and stigmatising) and (b) failing to make the community suitable for people who have any impairment.
+This model is a theory of disability rather than illness.
+Its central argument is that society causes disability through (a) labelling (and stigmatising) and (b) failing to make the community suitable for people who have any impairment.
 It argues that people are disabled (as a verb) by society.

-This theory developed as a counter to the biomedical model, and many of its criticisms of that theory are valid.
-It is also true that society could do much more to improve the life of people who have any of a wide variety of impairments.
+This theory makes many valid criticisms of the biomedical model.
+Society could still do much more to improve the life of people with a wide variety of impairments.
 The proponents of this model have influenced politics.
-There are now laws against discrimination, and other regulations that require reasonable adjustments to be made for people who are disabled.
+There are now laws against discrimination and other regulations that require reasonable adjustments to be made for people who are disabled.

 As a theory of disability, it is valid.
-As a theory of illness, it is weak in that it does not consider disease.
-It is not much focused on psychological aspects of illness.
+As a theory of illness, it is weak because it does not consider the role of disease.
+It is not much focused on the psychological aspects of illness.
 Most importantly, the ideas are fully incorporated into the biopsychosocial model of illness.

-There were, and probably still are a number of models used within nursing.
-They largely centre on aspects of illness that specifically concern nurses and nursing – as one might expect.
+There were, and probably still are, several models used within nursing.
+As one might expect, they primarily centre on aspects of illness that concern nurses and nursing.
 They were not intended to be models of illness.

 Model of Human Occupation.

 This is a model developed by Kielhofner, first published in 1980.
-It is largely used within the occupational therapy profession.
+It is used mainly within the occupational therapy profession.
 It is a version of the biopsychosocial model of illness and shares almost all the same features.
-It was developed particularly in relation to occupational therapy, and has a focus on aspects of occupational therapy.
+It was developed specifically in relation to occupational therapy and focuses on aspects of occupational therapy.